Programs

 Content Detail

-The Chicago Region Carbon Program (CRCP) provides opportunities to invest in tree planting and preservation and also efficient enrollment of planting and preservation projects into a region-wide carbon crediting program.
+The Chicago Region Carbon Program (CRCP) provides opportunities to invest in tree planting and preservation.
+The program enables an efficient enrollment of planting and preservation projects into a regionwide carbon crediting program.

 The goal of the CRCP is to improve the health and canopy of the urban forest in the Chicago region through increased tree planting or preservation while also generating revenue.